tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

 ### 3. Student Do: Plotting with Plotly (10 min)

-Students complete an activity where they create scatter plots using Plotly Express.
-This activity will reinforce to students that while Plotly Express has the same plotting APIs as other technologies, Plotly Express's provides their own flavors and twists.
+For this activity, students will create scatter plots using Plotly Express.
+This exercise will reinforce that while Plotly Express has the same plotting APIs as other technologies, Plotly Express' provides their own flavors and twists.

 Data for this activity was acquired from [catalog.data.gov](https://catalog.data.gov/dataset/allegheny-county-mortgage-foreclosure-records).